IOL0ol1/Edge-Based-Template-Matching/README.md

 ### Note

 The operation of establishing the gradient template can be completed simultaneously when the Canny algorithm is looking for the edge, and the original article inserts the intermediate calculation into it by implementing the Canny algorithm itself.

-Here is the first to use the Canny algorithm to find the edge, again traversing the edge of the calculation gradient information to establish a template.
+Here is the implementation that is different.
+First use canny to find the edges, and then traverse the edges to create a gradient template

 Use conditional compilation symbol "FAST" to ciew an unstable result